-- 1. Low-income area At least 51% of all households in the census tract(s) where the project is located earns equal to or less than 80% of the area median income; - Minority area The census tract(s) where the project is located meets at least one of the following criteria:

-The census tract(s) total percentage of minority persons is at least 20% higher than the total percentage of minority persons in the county where the project is located; or (ii) Has a minority population of 50% or more.
-The definition of minority is inclusive of any race or ethnicity other than "white only, non-Hispanic or Latino." - Community Plan/Housing Need Using the FHLBank Indianapolis Certificate of Consistency, a project must certify to consistency with neighborhood, community or local planning efforts, excluding Consolidated and/or Annual Action Plans.
+- 1. Low-income area At least 51% of all households in the census tract(s) where the project is located earns equal to or less than 80% of the area median income. - 2.
+Minority area The census tract(s) where the project is located meets at least one of the following criteria: (i) The census tract(s) total percentage of minority persons is at least 20% higher than the total percentage of minority persons in the county where the project is located; or (ii) Has a minority population of 50% or more.
+The definition of minority is inclusive of any race or ethnicity other than "white only, non-Hispanic or Latino." - 3.
+Community Plan/Housing Need Using the FHLBank Indianapolis Certificate of Consistency, a project must certify to consistency with neighborhood, community, or local planning efforts, excluding Consolidated and/or Annual Action Plans.

 To qualify for points at least 75% of the AHP properties must be located in low-income minority census tracts as defined above.
-The Bank may consider, on a case-by-case basis, the eligibility of tracts not on this published list if the sponsor is able to demonstrate that the tract meets each of the specific criteria above.